 I got an email yesterday from a client wanting to know if I had any job search tips.
 Unfortunately, he had been recently laid off and found himself on the job market.
-Talking to him got me thinking...what really makes a job search successful?
+Talking to him got me thinking...What really makes a job search successful?

 The bad news is that there isn't a magic formula.
-The good news is there are a number of very simple things you can do to improve your marketability.
+The good news is that there are a number of very simple things you can do to improve your marketability.